 Have a read through your old blogs and see if you can identify articles that relate to your more recent content.
 By adding links to and from each of the relevant articles, you can enrich the reader’s experience and help them access more information that they will find of interest.

 SEO should be an ever-evolving part of your marketing efforts.
 Best practice changes from year to year – for example, five years ago it was usual for web pages to have a long list of keyword tags, often duplicated from one page to another.
-These days, it’s recommended that you use a single keyword or long-tail phrase as your focus keyword and have a unique one for each page of your website.
+These days, Google evaluates the topic and the user intention, therefore, focusing on the key topic to enhance the relevancy of the content and the strength of the page is recommended.

 A good starting point here is to refer to Google Search Console to identify the pages with the most impressions in SERPs.
 Are there pages that are ranking well in searches but not attracting clickthroughs to your website?
 It could be that the meta description lacks a call to action or a compelling reason to click through.
 Rewriting this copy could make a huge difference to your traffic.